markdonaho/kaggle-notebook-tpu-llama/README.md

 [x] Create Kaggle Dataset: Upload the local checkpoint files to a new private dataset.
 [x] Configure Kaggle Notebook Access: In the notebook, add the new dataset as an input source.
 The path will typically be `/kaggle/input/<your-dataset-name>/`.
-[ ] Clone MaxText in Kaggle: In your notebook, clone the MaxText repository and install its requirements.
+[x] Clone MaxText in Kaggle: In your notebook, clone the MaxText repository and install its requirements.

 !git clone [https://github.com/google/maxtext.git](https://github.com/google/maxtext.git)
 !pip install -r maxtext/requirements.txt

+[x] **JAX Conflict Resolution**: Added a step to the notebook to force-reinstall the TPU-compatible JAX version after MaxText's installation, resolving a critical dependency conflict.
 [ ] Prepare Training Config: Create a MaxText configuration file (.yml) for your fine-tuning job.
 This file will define the model paths, dataset, and training parameters.
-You will point the `load_parameters_path` to your new Kaggle dataset path (e.g., `/kaggle/input/<your-dataset-name>/llama-3.1-8b-maxtext-checkpoint`).
+You will point the `load_parameters_path` to your new Kaggle dataset path (e.g., `/kaggle/input/llama-3-1-8b-maxtext-checkpoint/llama-3-1-8b-maxtext-checkpoint`).

 [ ] Initial Verification: Run a small MaxText command (e.g., an evaluation step with `steps=1`) to ensure it can access the Kaggle dataset checkpoint and initialize the model on the TPU correctly before starting the full training job.